blbadger/blbadger.github.io/memory-models.md

 ![memory decoder performances](/deep-learning/token_memory_figure.png)

-But when we measure the ability of embedding-augmented masked mixers to compress FineWeb at a larger $n_ctx=1024$, we see that the multi-kernel mixer training (with token concatenation) actually exhibits decreased per-step loss relative to single-kernel mixers (with embedding concatenation).
+But when we measure the ability of embedding-augmented masked mixers to compress FineWeb at a larger $n_ctx=1024$, we see that the multi-kernel mixer training actually exhibits decreased per-step loss relative to single-kernel mixers.
+As for FineMath, we again observe embedding concatenation to yield slightly more efficient training after 200k steps (~13 billion tokens).

 ![memory decoder performances](/deep-learning/fineweb_memory_mixer_kernels.png)